emilbartholdy/Trainge/README.md

 npm test
 ```

-# Technical Implementation of The Trainge Protype
+# Technical Implementation of The Trainge Prototype

 The Trainge prototype is built as a web application written in a functional style using F#, as F# offer many language features that prevent program errors compared to other languages such as Javascript or Typescript.
 Using the Fable F# to Javascript compiler, the prototype is then able to be run as a web application in the browser.
 The F# code robustness is transitively applied to the resulting compiled Javascript when using Fable.